ivanzusko/padavanium/list-show-more/README.md

 ## Task
 You will create a list of items(e.g. news) with this requirements:
 - List should be responsive
-- Show only 3 items at first (and 3 items each time when neccessary to show more)
+- Show only 3 items at first (and 3 items each time when necessary to show more)
 - Add possibility for user (add button 'Show more') to see more items
 - Add possibility for user to enable/disable infinite scroll (when user scrolls all the way down the new items appear - 3 items each time)
 - Add possibility to scroll all the way up (add button 'Scroll Top' with easing animation)